(opens a new window)(opens a new window)(opens a new window)(opens a new window)

 The NHERI Graduate Student Council offers graduate students interested in natural hazards research a chance to connect with other like-minded students.
 The GS Council meetings will support graduate students in building a network of support in the natural hazards field.
 The council will connect graduate students to natural hazard leaders, schedule workshops on careers, research, and diversity, equity, and inclusion (DEI) while providing leadership, service, and funding opportunities.

-Registration for the NHERI Graduate Student Council will open on October 4, 2021.
-It will remain open indefinitely, and the ECO or GS Council leadership will contact new members at the beginning of each month.
+Registration for the NHERI Graduate Student Council will remain open indefinitely, and the ECO or GS Council leadership will contact new members at the beginning of each month.

 Click the links below to find out more information about the NHERI Graduate Student Council.
 As we build the Council together, we will offer more information.
 To register to become a member, click the link above and provide your ideas.
 Your input makes all the difference!